What to Wear in Morocco

 You’ll also want a sturdy pair of walking shoes, as you’ll spend much of the day on your feet.

-What to Wear in Metropolitan Areas
+What to Wear in Cities

 What to Wear in Mosques

 The only mosque in Morocco that non-Muslim tourists can visit is the Hassan II Mosque in Casablanca.
 All other Moroccan mosques are treated as houses of worship rather than tourist attractions.
 Don’t feel like you’re missing out, though, because the Hassan II Mosque is the largest in Africa, with the world’s second tallest minaret.
 Make sure to cover your shoulders, chest, and knees (both men and

 Chefchaouen is one of Morocco’s most popular tourist cities, known for its famous blue buildings.
 You’ll want to follow the advice for dressing for the medina (see above).
 This will also be one of the medinas you’ll take photos in, so opt for neutral-colored clothing to make the city’s colors stand out.